 While the Glenfinnan Viaduct was a magnificent piece of architecture before 2001, it’s only recently gained the status as one of the UK’s most famous landmarks after appearing in the Harry Potter films.
 Its 21 arches and curved line are immediately recognisable if you’re a fan of the movies.
 Check train times before you visit – only three pass in each direction every day.

 Windsor Castle – Berkshire

 The oldest and largest occupied castle in the world, Windsor Castle is a stunning fortress surrounded by vast grounds and glorious gardens.
 It’s said the Queen spends most of her weekends here, which is reason enough to visit.
 But tours of the fabulous interior and incredible architecture make it a landmark not to be missed.

-If you’re planning a trip to one of the most famous landmarks in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to one of the most famous landmarks in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.